iam-sysop/make-filezilla/README.md

 [build-filezilla-client.md](https://github.com/thecarnie/make-filezilla/blob/main/build-filezilla-client.md) - For cross-compile of FileZilla Client v3.5x+
 [build-filezilla-server.md](https://github.com/thecarnie/make-filezilla/blob/main/build-filezilla-server.md) - For cross-compile of FileZilla Server v1.0.1x+
 [./patches](https://github.com/thecarnie/make-filezilla/blob/main/patches) - various patches for cross-compile - reference from above guides.
-[./scripts](https://github.com/thecarnie/make-filezilla/blob/main/scripts) - various shells scripts that match instructions from above guides (useful if you wish to semi-automate the process or build your own version often).

 ---
 **ABSOLUTELY NO WARRANTY OR GUARANTEE GIVEN FOR USAGE OF THESE SCRIPTS OR GUIDES IN THIS REPO**